fs3l/CIS700-sgxlab/lab3/README.md

 **Task 3:**

 1. Submit a transaction, say `tx5`, to the blockchain.
 You create another account as the recipent (sellor) of the transaciton.
+Optionally you can find other students' account on this [[document](https://docs.google.com/document/d/1nI3o1YH-rkAto9iysuExh5PbnFgCAgjFifturm2nQzg/edit?usp=sharing)];

 2. Show whether transaction `tx5` is included in the Blockchain; if not wait for a while, check again.